 With the exception of “A Clearing”, the lyrics on each of the tracks combines exactly two narrative threads.
 It couples a dream that I had, with something I experienced during a wakeful state of consciousness.

 Each track is comprised of two guitar parts, bass guitar, drums, and (with the exception of “The River” and “A Prison”) vocals.
 I tried to preserve impulses during the writing process, and the recording was largely done in single takes.
-After recording the guitar and bass tracks, I sent them along with the lyrics to Voidcraeft.
+After recording the guitar and bass takes, I sent them along with lyrics to Voidcraeft.
 I purposely left out instructions for how the drums and vocals were to be performed.